epiverse-trace/epiparameter/tests/testthat/_snaps/print.md

     Code
       epiparameter_db()
     Message
-      Returning 122 results that match the criteria (99 are parameterised).
+      Returning 125 results that match the criteria (100 are parameterised).
       Use subset to filter by entry variables or single_epiparameter to return a single entry.
       To retrieve the citation for each use the 'get_citation' function Output
-      # List of 122 <epiparameter> objects
+      # List of 125 <epiparameter> objects
       Number of diseases: 23
       > Adenovirus > COVID-19 > Chikungunya > Dengue > Ebola Virus Disease > Hantavirus Pulmonary Syndrome > Human Coronavirus > Influenza > Japanese Encephalitis > MERS > Marburg Virus Disease > Measles > Mpox > Parainfluenza > Pneumonic Plague > RSV > Rhinovirus > Rift Valley Fever > SARS > Smallpox > West Nile Fever > Yellow Fever > Zika Virus Disease
-      Number of epi distributions: 12
+      Number of epi distributions: 13
-      > generation time > hospitalisation to death > hospitalisation to discharge > incubation period > notification to death > notification to discharge > offspring distribution > onset to death > onset to discharge > onset to hospitalisation > onset to ventilation > serial interval
+      > case fatality risk > generation time > hospitalisation to death > hospitalisation to discharge > incubation period > notification to death > notification to discharge > offspring distribution > onset to death > onset to discharge > onset to hospitalisation > onset to ventilation > serial interval
       [[1]]
       Disease: Adenovirus
       Pathogen: Adenovirus